ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

               * Set to 2 to create a boundary condition file.
 Use this option for all but the initialization time.
       * halo_blend - Integer number of row/columns to apply halo blending into the domain, where model and lateral boundary tendencies are applied.
       * halo_bndy - Integer number of rows/columns that exist within the halo, where pure lateral boundary conditions are applied.
       * external_model - Name of source model for input data.
-Valid options: 'GFS', 'NAM', 'RAP', 'HRRR'.
+Valid options: 'GFS', 'NAM', 'RAP', 'HRRR', 'RRFS'.
 (Default: 'GFS')

 **Optional Entries**